/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 1,900 km

-An itinerary shifted slightly eastward that crosses all of Poland from historic Gdansk to Poznan and Wroclaw, a still little-known jewel city.
-You then descend into Moravia in the Czech Republic and then on to Styria, Austria, the spa region, also touching on the beautiful Mur River Cycle Route.
-You will continue into Slovenia in the area of castles and vineyards between Maribor and Ljubljana, and then along the beautiful Croatian sea to Pula, with its great Roman amphitheater.
+This slightly eastward-shifted itinerary crosses all of Poland, from the historic city of Gdansk to Poznań and Wrocław, a little-known jewel of a city.
+You will then descend into Moravia in the Czech Republic, continuing on to Styria in Austria — the spa region — and touching on the beautiful Mur River Cycle Route.
+Next, you will continue into Slovenia, an area of castles and vineyards between Maribor and Ljubljana.
+Finally, you will travel along the beautiful Croatian coast to Pula, home to a magnificent Roman amphitheatre.

 Eurovelo 10 The Baltic Sea Cycle Route